This post may contain affiliate links. Please read our disclosure policy.

 Can I make this with self-raising flour?

-Can this mug cake be made in the oven?
+Can a vanilla mug cake be made in the oven?

 No, this was solely developed for the microwave.
-I have had readers who have baked this but I honestly recall how it turned out and/or what temperature or time.
+I have had readers who have baked this but I honestly do not recall how it turned out and/or what temperature or time.

 Prep Time: 5 minutes